ukf/ukf-mda/README.md

 ## Copyright and License

+The contents of this repository are Copyright (C) the named contributors or their employers, as appropriate.

-The entire package is Copyright (C) 2011&mdash;2015, University of Edinburgh.
+In particular, all content authored prior to the 1st of August 2016 is Copyright (C) 2011&mdash;2016, University of Edinburgh.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.